rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 /usr/bin/systemctl restart sshd
 echo "Changes reversed"
 ```
 Script explanation: You do not make this script executable.
-The reason is that you do not want it accidentally run.
+The reason is that you do not want it to run accidentally.
 The script runs (as noted above) like this: `bash /usr/local/sbin/quickswitch`.
 This script makes a backup copy of the `sshd_config` file just like all of our other examples above.
 It then edits the `sshd_config` file in place and searches for the *FIRST* occurrence of `PasswordAuthentication no` and changes it to `PasswordAuthentication yes` then restarts `sshd` and waits for the script user to hit <kbd>ENTER</kbd> before continuing.
 The system administrator running the script would be in communication with the new system administrator, and once that new system administrator runs `ssh-copy-id` to copy his key to the server, the system administrator who is running the script hits enter and that reverses the change.

 In short, many ways exist for adding another system administrator after the implementation of SSH lock down procedures.